Towyn Jones

-In the late 1880s he emerged as a critic of local Liberal MP David Pugh.
-For twenty years he acted as agent for Abel Thomas, Liberal MP for Carmarthenshire East.
-When Thomas died in 1912, Towyn Jones replaced him at the ensuing by-election.
+When Abel Thomas died in 1912, Towyn Jones replaced him at the ensuing by-election.
 Under the Representation of the People Act 1918 the East Carmarthenshire seat was abolished, and he was instead elected as MP for the new seat of Llanelli at the general election of that year, retiring at the 1922 election.

 During World War I, he opposed conscription, but nevertheless took office in the coalition government, becoming a Whip and Junior Lord of the Treasury.
 When the Welsh Guards were formed during the war he enthusiastically helped in recruiting for the new regiment.